clarindaho/clarindaho.github.io/index.md

 ## Clarinda Ho

-I am an incoming student at Carnegie Mellon University Silicon Valley, pursuing a Master's degree in Software Engineering.
+I am a MS student in Software Engineering at Carnegie Mellon University.